← Back to Blogs

 Recall performance / benchmarks

 In developing these two algorithms, we carried out some internal benchmarks testing recall on a standard (FIQA) dataset.
-According to our internal benchmarks, the relativeScoreFusion algorithm showed a ~6% improvement in recall over the default rankedFusion method.
+According to our internal benchmarks, the default relativeScoreFusion algorithm showed a ~6% improvement in recall over the rankedFusion method.

 This is quite a significant improvement.
 So in the absence of specific characteristics of your dataset or a need to retain backwards compatibility with previous searches, relativeScoreFusion might be a good choice.